felixlopz/hubrise-test-task/APPS-TEMPLATE/en/food-ordering-platforms.md

 With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food platforms in SOLUTION.
 You can also push your menu from SOLUTION to food platforms.

+This page describes the settings to use to connect food ordering platforms to SOLUTION.

 For more information, check the documentation of these platforms in our [Apps page](/apps/food-ordering-platforms).

-Below are the settings to use to connect food ordering platforms to SOLUTION.
+## Configuration on SOLUTION

+Depending on your needs, you will need to create PRODUCTS, PROMOTIONS, PAYMENT METHODS... specific to the platforms in SOLUTION.

+If you don't use these features, you can skip the creation of these items, and leave the corresponding fields empty.

+### PRODUCTS, PROMOTIONS...

+Describe the items to create before connecting food platforms.

 ## Deliveroo